 The main task of the Air Traffic controller is to coordinate the movement of the aircraft to maintain a safe distance between the aircraft.
 An Air Traffic controller directs the aircraft to minimize the delay.
 They use radar, computers, or visual references to monitor the altitude, direction, and speed of the aircraft.

-They manage the flow of aircraft into and out of the airport’s airspace, also guide the pilot during takeoffs and landing.
+They manage the flow of aircraft into and out of the airport’s airspace and also guide the pilot during takeoffs and landings.
 An Air Traffic controller plays a crucial role during an emergency situation as they must notify the required authorities and alert the emergency response staff as soon as possible.

 Salary of an Air Traffic controller:-